KIT-IBT/3D-Guided-Face-Mani/README.md

 # 3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery
-*This repository is still work in progress!!!*

 This repository contains the code and the download links to run the generator G on samples of the AFLW2000 dataset.

+*Work in progress!!!*

+ToDO: Add script for training

 ## Requirements
 To install and run our scripts you need: